 I must have become red-faced.

 “There’s nothing to be embarrassed about,” he said.
 “This is what we do in genuine detective work.
 It’s not like in the theatre.”

 “You’re forgetting, Paragon is the premier detective agency in London,” He said with a smirk.

 “Right,” I answered with uncertainty.
 “Wait a minute, the driver, that’s who told you.
 Somehow, you know the driver.”
 I looked around suspiciously.
 My imagination splintered into many incongruous thoughts.
 “I bet you have this room bugged.
 You’re up to something.”

 “Don’t be silly.”
-He dismissed the notion with a shaking head.
+He dismissed the notion with a waving hand.
 “Why would I bug my own office?”
 He asked rhetorically.
 “Look, don’t get paranoid.
 Whatever driver there was didn’t tell me anything.
 It’s what I know to be her modus operandi.”

-I shrugged that first impulse of paranoia.”Ok, ok,” I said and took a deep breath.
+I shrugged off that first impulse of paranoia.”Ok, ok,” I said and took a deep breath.